Sunday, 22 December 2024

 Which chips are affected?

 The “Sinkclose” vulnerability is a significant concern, especially for those managing older systems.
 According to a report from Wired, most AMD processors produced since 2006 are impacted by this flaw.
-It allows hackers to run malicious code within the chips’ System Management Mode (SMM), which is usually a secure environment that’s difficult to access.
+It allows hackers to run malicious code within the chips’ System Mode (SMM), which is usually a secure environment that’s difficult to access.
 The vulnerability poses a higher risk for governments and large organisations than individual users, as exploiting it requires deep access to a system.

 What’s the impact?